-While the temperature rise at the Earth’s surface may get the most headlines, the temperature of the oceans has been increasing too.
-This warming has been measured all the way down to 2 km deep.
+It’s not only the temperature at the Earth’s surface that is rising.
+The temperature of the oceans has been increasing too.
+This warming has been seen all the way down to 2 km beneath the surface.

-The chemistry of the oceans is also changing as they absorb much of the excess carbon dioxide being emitted into the atmosphere.
-This is causing the oceans to become acidic more rapidly than at any point in the last 65 million years.
+The chemistry of the oceans is also changing.
+They have absorbed about one third of the total carbon dioxide emissions since 1980.
+This is causing the acidity of the oceans to increase 10 times faster than at any point in the last 65 million years.

 Melting polar ice and glaciers

 Over the past few decades, the ice sheets (the great masses of land ice at the poles) in Greenland and the Antarctic have shrunk.
 Glaciers have shrunk too, losing over 6000 giga-tonnes of ice over the last 30 years.
 Arctic Sea ice has decreased in area since the 1970s, by about 40% in September and about 10% in March.
 There is no significant trend in Antarctic Sea ice, likely due to other regional effects.